 What is TrueCar and what is its relationship to Consumer Reports?

-The Consumer Reports Build & Buy program is provided as a service to our ConsumerReports.org, Consumer Reports, and ShopSmart subscribers and to purchasers of Consumer Reports' New Car Price Reports in cooperation with TrueCar.
+The Consumer Reports Build & Buy Car Buying Service is provided as a service to our ConsumerReports.org, Consumer Reports, and ShopSmart subscribers and to purchasers of Consumer Reports' New Car Price Reports in cooperation with TrueCar.
 TrueCar contracts with large membership organizations, including Consumer Reports, to provide their members and subscribers with competitive prices on new cars.
 TrueCar leverages the group buying power of these organizations with its nationwide dealer network to help provide a positive buying experience.
 To participate, dealers must meet certain customer-service standards and agree to a code of conduct.

 For consumers, the service is completely free.
 You are not charged a fee by Consumer Reports, TrueCar, or the dealership.
 In addition to helping our subscribers, the Build & Buy program also helps Consumer Reports, a nonprofit organization, do its work.
 TrueCar pays Consumer Reports for cars sold through the program, without regard to what makes or models were bought, where they were bought, or who bought them.
 Whatever amounts Consumer Reports receives are used to help defray the costs of its ongoing work and mission.